 If you really want to make people care about what you’re writing – remind them why it’s important and how it can help make their lives better!

 I also highlight recommend using free tools like lsigraph.com and answerthepublic.com to find keywords related to your topic.
-This will help you create a more comprehensive blog article which is also SEO!
+This will help you create a more comprehensive blog article that also has better-optimized SEO content!

 Using the WordPress Post Editor

 The WordPress post editor is pretty intuitive to use.
 When you create a new post you’ll immediately want to make sure to change your URL and blog title to include your target keyword.

 We’ll get into how to write a great blog title in a second.

 Keep saving as a draft and previewing before hitting publish.
 As soon as you hit publish the blog post will go live on your website.

 Also, it’s important to not just write a great post, but also optimize the settings of your post on the right sidebar of each post.

 Those are the basic features of the WordPress post editor.
 For the most part, WordPress is pretty self-explanatory though, and works like a basic text editor.